mstack/bootcamp-azure-cosmosdb/readme.md

         }
 	```
 5. Next create a new public class called **Product** which mimics the object we have in the JSON file.
-6. Withi the Product class create the following five public properties:
+6. Within the Product class create the following 5 public properties:
   	1. Property: **Id**, Type: *String*
     2. Property: **Name**, Type: *String*
     3. Property: **Description**, Type: *String*
     4. Property: **ProductNumber**, Type: *String*
     5. Property: **Category**, Type: *Category* (the class we created before)

 7. Looking at the JSON we can see the Products Id is written with a non-capital 'i'.

 	![Screenshot 016 - JSON property naming][16]

 	Because naming has to match exactly we need to append an attribute to the Id property in this class.
 To do this we again need to reference the Newtonsoft.Json library.